Bo Peep (Toy Story)

 Bo Peep is a fictional character appearing in the Disney–Pixar Toy Story franchise.
 The character is primarily voiced by Annie Potts.
-She appears in the first two films as a supporting character, portrayed as a love interest to the protagonist, Woody.
-After being given away prior to the events of Toy Story 3, Bo returns in Toy Story 4 as a major character.
+She appeared in Toy Story and Toy Story 2 as a supporting character, portrayed as a love interest to the protagonist, Woody.
+After being given away prior to the events of Toy Story 3, Bo Peep returned in Toy Story 4 as a major character and in Toy Story 5 as a supporting character.

 Bo Peep was created by John Lasseter, Andrew Stanton, Joe Ranft, and Pete Docter for the original 1995 feature film, being based on the nursery rhyme "Little Bo-Peep".
 She was later re-conceived by the development team behind Toy Story 4.

-The character received a generally positive reception in the first two films of the franchise, particularly towards the side plots involving her and Woody.
-Bo's reception in the fourth film received praise regarding her leading role, but criticism drawn towards her new redesign, concept, and feminist personality.
 Her leading role in Toy Story 4 contributed to the character making live meet-and-greet appearances in Disney theme Parks after the film's release.